Current as of: December 21, 2024 - 12:12

 Meals Included: Breakfast, Lunch

-On this trip, we stay in three-star hotels, a rainforest lodge and local homestay.
+Stay in three-star hotels, a rainforest lodge and local homestay.
 Additionally, while on the Inca Trail (or Moonstone Trek), we enjoy full-service camping, meaning our camp staff put up and take down the tents, cook, and do the camp chores.
 You need only carry your backpack for the day and enjoy your time on the trek.
 The normal accommodations used on this trip can be found on the day-to-day itinerary; however, below are some of the notable places we stay.

 Amazon: Cayman Lodge Amazonia (nights 2-4)